se-edu/collate/docs/Development-Environment-Setup.md

 ![export-tui-2](images/dev-env-setup/export-tui-2.png)

 ### Run exported jar
-1. Open a command window/terminal in the directory of the jar file
+1. Open a command window/terminal in the folder of the jar file

-> For Windows, Shift+Right click in the directory of the jar file and click open command window here.
+> For Windows, Shift+Right click in the folder of the jar file and click open command window here.

 ![command-window-shortcut](images/dev-env-setup/command-window-shortcut.png)